Admissions

 - Candidates must have the ability to obtain and/or verify patient samples, ambulate sufficiently to collect blood specimens from patients and possess sufficient stamina to tolerate physically taxing workloads.

-- Candidates must be able to demonstrate manual dexterity required to process samples, operate, maintain, and repair laboratory equipment or maintain balance while positioning patient and adjusting x-ray tube and/or perform all aspects of clinical laboratory testing or radiological procedures.
+- Candidates must be able to demonstrate manual dexterity required to process samples, operate, maintain and repair laboratory equipment or maintain balance while positioning patient and adjusting x-ray tube and/or perform all aspects of clinical laboratory testing or radiological procedures.

-- Candidates must be able to lift 30 pounds of weight over head, be able to reach up to six feet off floor, be able to move immobile patients from stretcher to treatment table, and/or push wheelchair from waiting area to treatment room.
+- Candidates must be able to lift 30 pounds of weight overhead, be able to reach up to six feet off floor, be able to move immobile patients from stretcher to treatment table and/or push wheelchair from waiting area to treatment room.

-- Candidates must be able to stand for long periods of time, maneuver through congested areas to perform positioning procedures, and move and adjust medical equipment such as x-ray tubes.
+- Candidates must be able to stand for long periods of time, maneuver through congested areas to perform positioning procedures and move and adjust medical equipment such as x-ray tubes.

 Communication Skills